 Bone bruises are common in people who play soccer, football, hockey, and basketball, those who practice martial arts, and in runners.

 Sports participation is growing significantly in high schools in the United States.
 Over the past few decades, male participation has increased by around

 This rise in sports participation has led to an increase in anterior cruciate ligament (ACL) injuries in athletes.

 The ACL runs diagonally across the middle of the knee and provides rotational stability.
 Athletes who take part in high-demand sports like soccer, football, and basketball are most likely to injure their ACL.

-MRI studies of acute ACL injury have found bone bruising, contusions, or edema in greater than 80 percent of study participants.
-Researchers believe that the violent impact of the shinbone and thighbone cartilage transfers to the bone and causes bone bruises.
+MRI studies of acute ACL injury have found bone bruising, contusions, or edema in greater than

 It is important to get the opinion of a medical professional if a person suspects a bone bruise.

 The condition may be part of a more serious issue.
 Seek medical assistance if the swelling gets worse, if it does not reduce in size, or if the pain has increased without responding to pain relief medication.